Our Sixth Form is a rapidly growing, dynamic, inspiring centre and we value every student, enabling them to aspire, achieve and progress.

-I hope this site will help you to make an informed choice about where you wish to take the next important steps in your education and personal development.
+We hope this site will help you to make an informed choice about where you wish to take the next important steps in your education and personal development.

-The demands of the 21st Century workplace make it vitally important that we equip our students with the skills and knowledge to be successful in a rapidly changing world.
+The demands of the 21st century workplace make it vitally important that we equip our students with the skills and knowledge to be successful in a rapidly changing world.
 We strive to ensure that students have opportunities to broaden their horizons through the provision of an inclusive learning environment centred on values of mutual respect and equality.

 Aims of the Sixth Form: